Deep Sleep Daily

 The Experimentation Phase: What I Learned Tracking Everything

-Here is a specific observation from my notebook: I once spent $150 on a high-end 'weighted cooling blanket' because an ad told me it would fix my cortisol.
+Here is a specific observation from my notebook: I once spent about a hundred and fifty bucks on a high-end 'weighted cooling blanket' because an ad told me it would fix my cortisol.
 In my experience, all it did was make me feel like I was being pinned down by a very heavy, very expensive rug.
 My sleep tracker showed zero improvement in deep sleep, and I actually woke up more frequently because I felt trapped.
 It was a classic 'expensive tool, wrong application' mistake.
 Some people report great results with them, but for a 46-year-old guy with a restless brain, it was a total bust.
+I eventually started looking into specific formulas that claimed to help with deep sleep specifically.
+I wrote about one of those trials and how it shifted my smartwatch recovery score from the red into the green over about a month.

 Disclaimer: The information on this site is based on personal experience and research for informational purposes only.
 It is not a substitute for professional medical, financial, or legal advice.
 Always consult a qualified professional before making decisions that affect your health or finances.